dimitarpg13/reinforcement_learning_and_game_theory/README.md

 This repository is a work in progress.

 This repository will provide supplementary material for the following books:
-* Sutton's Reinforcement Learning Second Edition and
+* Sutton's Reinforcement Learning Second Edition
+* Dimitri Bertsekas' Reinforcement Learning and Optimal Control
 * Blackwell's Theory of Games and Statistical Decisions

 We will go through some of the examples and excercises in both books and will write a Python code for solving those.